cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 The terminology of {{-cbor}} applies; in particular the term "byte" is used in its now customary sense as a synonym for "octet".
+The verb "to tag (something)" is used to express the construction of a CBOR tag with the object (something) as the tag content and a tag number indicated elsewhere in the sentence (for instance in a "with" clause, or by the shorthand "an NNN tag" for "a tag with tag number NNN").
 The term "SDNV" (Self-Delimiting Numeric Value) is used as defined in
 {{-sdnv}}, with the additional restriction detailed in {{reqts}} (no leading zeros).